-An athlete must have a physical by a licensed physician, (MD or DO) / APNP, every other year and have the Physical / Participation Form on file in the SPHS Activities Office BEGINNING WITH THE STUDENT'S NINTH GRADE YEAR.
-In alternate years, the Physical / Participation Form must be completed and on file in the SPHS Activities Office.
+An athlete must have a physical by a licensed physician, (MD or DO) / APNPactivities office, every other year and have the Physical / Participation Form on file in their school's activities office BEGINNING WITH THE STUDENT'S NINTH GRADE YEAR.
+In alternate years, the Physical / Participation Form must be completed and on file in their school's activities office.
 All freshmen must have a physical before participation in a sport at SPHS.
 All foreign exchange students must have a physical in the United States.